axisK/switcher/README.md

 Currently implemented is:

   - SSH
+  - IRC

-The use case is running HTTP(S) and SSH on the same port.
+The use case is running HTTP(S), SSH, and IRC on the same port.

 Usage